browserengineering/book/book/visual-effects.md

 all subsequent canvas commands are rotated, until you tell Skia to stop.
-The way to do that is with `Save` and `Restore`---you call `Save` before calling `rotate`, and `Restore` after. `Save` means "snapshot the current rotation, clip, etc. state of the canvas" and `Restore` rolls back to the most recent snapshot.
+The way to do that is with `Save` and `Restore`---you call `Save` before calling `rotate`, and `Restore` after. `Save` means "snapshot the current rotation, clip, etc. state of the canvas", and `Restore` rolls back to the most recent snapshot.

 You've probably noticed that `Restore` is used for both saving state and